ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ## 3. Health Check [**[↑]**](#table-of-content)
 ### 3.1 Peripherals Check [**[↑]**](#table-of-content)
 The system allows a registration officer or supervisor to view whether a  biometric devices (such as fingerprint & iris capture devices, face camera) is connected correctly or not connected to the client machine.
-If a biometric device is configured as "turned OFF" by admin, then the system doesn't display the availability of the device.
+If a biometric device is configured as "turned OFF" by admin, then the system does not display the availability of the device.

 The system also has the provision to show if the client machine has internet connectivity or not.